doubleshow/metalsmith-boilerplates/README.md

 > A collection of boilerplates for metalsmith

 This repository aims to provide boilerplates for common metalsmith use-cases.
-Feel free to add or modify boilerplates by submitting a pull request, or if there are any questions feel free to open an issue!
+Let me know if you'd to see an example added to the list.
+Also, all help is appreciated so feel free to add or modify boilerplates by submitting a pull request.

 #### [metalsmith-layouts](https://github.com/superwolff/metalsmith-layouts)